 As a comfort layer, latex in its softer versions has as many benefits as it does when used as a core material in its firmer versions.
 It can be purchased in ILD's from as low as 14, similar to memory foam, and it has comparable pressure relieving qualities to memory foam as well due to its ability to form itself to the exact shape of your body profile while you are sleeping, and to do this instantly as you change positions.
 Latex and memory foam share this ability to form a pressure relieving cradle more than other more commonly used materials.

-Because even in the softer versions it has a higher resilience than other foams, it will also help support the more recessed areas of your body, such as the lumbar, that needs "filling in" and are not in close contact with the firmer support layers underneath.
+Because even in the softer versions it has a higher resilience and is more "supportive" than other foams, it will also help support the more recessed areas of your body, such as the lumbar, that need "filling in" and are not in close contact with the firmer support layers underneath and because of its resilience it it less motion restricting than memory foam and changing positions and other movement on the mattress easier.
 This also makes thicker, and in some cases more pressure relieving, comfort layers possible when needed or preferable without the same degree of risk that a thicker "pillowtop" or "eurotop" comfort layer will put your spine out of alignment.

 Its other main advantage is that even in the softer versions, it is more durable than any other type of foam and will both keep its desirable qualities for longer than other foams and is not nearly as prone to body impressions and premature breakdown.
 Durability is especially important in the comfort layers of a mattress which are subjected to greater stresses than other deeper layers.